turnkeylinux-apps/tkldev/docs/development/new.rst

 * Are components only available upstream?
 If so, what are the download URLs?
 Are releases signed and verifiable via GPG?
 If so, this information will most likely be added to ``conf.d/downloads``.
-* Does the appliance require accessible public ports that aren't pre-configured in the base appliance?
+* Does the system require accessible public ports that aren't pre-configured in Core?
 If so, they should be defined in the ``Makefile`` and ``overlay/etc/confconsole/services.txt``.
 * Can installation be performed via command line?

-Decide on appliance name
+Decide on a name
-''''''''''''''''''''''''
+''''''''''''''''

-The appliance name will be used as the repository name, as well as the appliance hostname, so it should be descriptive yet short.
+The name will be used as the repository name, as well as the hostname, so it should be descriptive yet short.

 Preferably the name of the main component should be used, such as ``wordpress`` (lower case).
 In other cases, be creative, such as ``asp-net-apache``.

-Identify closest existing appliance
+Identify closest existing integration
 '''''''''''''''''''''''''''''''''''

-By reading the installation documentation you should be familiar with the required dependencies or base stack, such as `LAMP Stack`_, `Tomcat-Apache`_, etc. Although the base appliance would be a great starting point, usually there is another appliance whose code could be adapted for the new appliance instead of writing it from scratch.
+By reading the installation documentation you should be familiar with the required dependencies or base stack, such as `LAMP Stack`_, `Tomcat-Apache`_, etc. Although Core will work as a starting point, look around if there is another TurnKey app whose code can be more easily adapted to do what you want.

-For example, when developing a new LAMP stack based appliance, it might be better to base off of a `Bugzilla`_ (Debian package available) or `Vanilla`_ (upstream software only).
+For example, when developing a new LAMP stack based integration, it might be better to base off of a `Bugzilla`_ (Debian package available) or `Vanilla`_ (upstream software only).

 Sometimes its just easier to start from scratch, in which case the best candidate is `TurnKey Core`_.